soy-russ-bp/proyecto_poo/README.md

 ---
 **Requeriments evolution:**

 Between the first and second deliveries, the requirements evolved.
 We had gained a better understanding of the product and how we would address the problems that arose.
-That's why, in the [functional requirements](https://github.com/soy-russ-bp/proyecto_poo/blob/Second-Review/docs/Requirements/Functional%20Requirements), we added the system's capability to train and recognize models previously trained within the same system, an aspect that we didn't consider in the [initial functional requirements](). **(Agregar links)**
+That's why, in the [functional requirements](https://github.com/soy-russ-bp/proyecto_poo/blob/Second-Review/docs/Requirements/Functional%20Requirements), we added the system's capability to train and recognize models previously trained within the same system, an aspect that we didn't consider in the [initial functional requirements](https://github.com/soy-russ-bp/proyecto_poo/blob/First-Review/docs/Requirements/FunctionalRequirements.pdf).

 **Artifacts evolution:**